jtfmumm/pony-functional-data/README.md

 ```

-There is also a primitive called ListT with helper methods:
+There is also a primitive called Lists with helper methods:
 ```
   //Returns empty List of As
   empty[A: Any val](): List[A]